Jaume Plensa: "I invite you to dream of Barcelona."

 Jaume Collboni presents the Gold Medal for Cultural Merit to the artist

-BarcelonaJaume Plensa lamented for a long time that he was loved more around the world than in Barcelona.
-Longer ago, a young Czech man named Plzenka arrived in the walnut-covered town of Algerri, fell in love with it, and eventually settled there, until at some point Plzenka became Plensa.
-This afternoon, the artist began his acceptance speech for the Gold Medal for Cultural Merit, the highest cultural award given by Barcelona City Council, by speaking of his origins.
+BarcelonaIt was a long time since Jaume Plensa lamented that he was loved more around the world than in Barcelona.
+Acceptance of the Gold Medal for Cultural Merit, the highest cultural award given by Barcelona City Council, spoke of his origins.
 "In those distant times, babies like me arrived from Paris flying over the Pyrenees.
-I've always thought that my landing on Noguera Pallaresa Street in the Sants neighborhood of Barcelona was very similar to the arrival of my beloved ancestor from Pilsen to Algerri. settled all over the world, from New York to Tokyo, via London, Madrid, Chicago, Shanghai, Sao Paulo, Boston, Liverpool, Bonn, Melbourne, Montreal, Taipei and so many other cities, are united by "bridges and invisible ties."
+An ancestor of Pilsen in Algerri.
+We both looked for the south," said Plensa, who recalled how the large sculptures he has installed all over the world, from New York to Tokyo, via London, Madrid, Chicago, Shanghai, Sao Paulo, Boston, Liverpool, Bonn, Mel by "bridges and invisible links."

-As Plensa entered the Saló de Cent accompanied by the mayor, Jaume Collboni, both escorted by two urban guards in full dress uniform, the Plaça Sant Jaume began to fill with those attending a demonstration "against the Israeli genocide in Pales.
-Although Plensa did not speak explicitly, he did say that "our society coexists anonymously with poverty, hunger, violence, or pain, wars and more wars, collective displacement, the destruction of nature, misinformation."
-"I firmly believe that at this time, art is more necessary than ever and that we, the creators, must commit and take risks with all our hearts in collaboration with all social agents to find the certainty that allows us to define a new perception of common spaces, which will help us crystallize society's intense desire for the future."
+As Plensa entered the Saló de Cent accompanied by the mayor, Jaume Collboni, both escorted by two city guards in full dress uniform, Plaça Sant Jaume began to fill with those attending the demonstration.
+Plensa has not spoken about it explicitly, but he has said that "our society lives anonymously with poverty, hunger, violence or pain, wars and more wars, collective displacement, the destruction of nature, misinformation" that I firmly believe that at the present time art, more than risking ourselves with all our hearts in collaboration with all social agents to find the certainty that allows us to define a new perception of common spaces, which will help us crystallize society's intense desire to fill darkness with light and everyday life with beauty."

-A broad representation of the worlds of politics and culture
+A broad representation of the world

 Plensa recalled how an old miner from the mining town of St. Helens, where he was installing one of his monumental heads, told him that inside the shaft the light is a "dream", so this afternoon he ventured that perhaps the light of Barcelona "can fill this darkness and bring beauty to people's daily lives, for being the welcoming, pioneering, brave, and silent city that we love and it is a mixed space, a magical and elevated city to which we would always want to return."
 "I invite you today to dream it.
 I invite you to look at the light," he concluded.